Summer Financial Aid Information

 - Must complete a summer aid application in AccessPlus under the “Financial Aid” menu after registering for summer classes

-- You will be notified via email when your summer financial aid award letter is viewable in AccessPlus
+- You will be notified via email when your Summer Aid Offer is viewable in AccessPlus

 - If you are a new transfer student to ISU, your summer financial aid eligibility may be limited based on aid received at your prior school

 Minimum Enrollment RequirementsStudents must be enrolled in coursework that is considered at least half-time status to be eligible for financial aid.
 Below are the number of credits in which a student must be enrolled to be considered half-time.
 Enrollment requirements for the Office of Student Financial Aid and for the Office of the Registrar may differ.
 Full-time certification for internships or through Student Disability Resources does not guarantee financial aid eligibility.
 C-base graduate assistants who are on assistantships for the summer must be enrolled in one credit to receive federal student aid.